AbinavRavi/AbinavRavi/README.md

-Hi, I am Abinav Ravi venkatakrishnan, Call me Abinav.
+# Hi, I am Abinav R, Call me Abinav.

 - 🔭 I’m currently working on a simple project that can create a synced playlist
 - 🌱 I’m currently learning Apache Kafka, flink and river